 To use the Python API, you must import the

 Once you have imported the API class you are ready to load in the items.
 The API will handle this for you, and attempts to hide all the processing from the end-user.
-To load the item database, you must specify the location of the database.
-Remember, this is in the
+The example below loads the item database using the

 Once you have the item database loaded you can process the items.
 In the previous example, we loaded the item database into an object called